coreui/coreui-free-bootstrap-admin-template/README.md

 ## Support CoreUI Development

-CoreUI is an MIT licensed open source project and completely free to use.
+CoreUI is an MIT-licensed open source project and is completely free to use.
 However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.
-You can support development by buying [CoreUI Pro Version](https://coreui.io/pro/).
+You can support development by buying the [CoreUI PRO](https://coreui.io/pricing/) or by becoming a sponsor via [Open Collective](https://opencollective.com/coreui/).

 <!--- StartOpenCollectiveBackers -->